 The investment portfolio consists of individual issues of US government-sponsored enterprises and municipal bonds, diversified by type, locale, and maturity date which are held by custodian U.S. Bank N.A.
 Treasury Division.
-The College measures and records its investments within the fair value hierarchy established by generally accepted accounting principles.
+The College measures and records its investments within the fair value hierarchy established by GAAP.
 The hierarchy is based on the valuation inputs used to measure the fair value of the asset.
 These guidelines recognize a three-tiered fair value hierarchy, as follows:

-• Level 1: Quoted market prices: Unadjusted quoted prices available in active markets for identical assets or liabilities
+Level 1 - Quoted market prices: Unadjusted quoted prices available in active markets for identical assets or liabilities

-- Level 2: Observable inputs: Inputs other than Level 1 that are observable, either directly or indirectly, such as quoted prices in active markets for similar assets or liabilities, quoted prices for identical or similar assets or liabilities in markets that are not active, or other inputs that are observable or can be corroborated by observable market data for substantially the full term of the assets or liabilities; or - Level 3: Unobservable inputs that are significant to the fair value measurement.
+Level 2 - Observable inputs: Inputs other than Level 1 that are observable, either directly or indirectly, such as quoted prices in active markets for similar assets or liabilities, quoted prices for identical or similar assets or liabilities in markets that are not active, or other inputs that are observable or can be corroborated by observable market data for substantially the full term of the assets or liabilities; or

+Level 3 - Unobservable inputs that are significant to the fair value measurement.